srinidh-007/srinidh-007/README.md

 - 👋 Hi, I’m @srinidh-007
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning AI,ML and Web Development
+- 🌱 I’m currently learning Computer Vision and Data Science
-- 💞️ I’m looking to collaborate on Web Development, Basic ML Models
+- 💞️ I’m looking to collaborate on Web Development, Data Analytics Problems
 - 📫 How to reach me ...